Mercedes GLE Coupe SUV review

 Just as with the BMW X6 that invented the coupe-SUV niche, you buy the Mercedes GLE Coupe because of its design, rather than for practical reasons.
 It's a distinctive model that's unlikely to be spotted twice in the same car park, lending it a dash of exclusivity.

-That's not to say the GLE Coupe is slow - far from it.
-There's plenty of grip from those wide tyres and Mercedes' 4MATIC four-wheel drive, while both engines offer impressive acceleration.
-The GLE Coupe 400d's six-cylinder diesel is brawny and gets this SUV from 0-62mph in well under six seconds.
+The GLE Coupe is hardly slow either; there's plenty of grip from those wide tyres and Mercedes' 4MATIC four-wheel drive, while every engine offers impressive acceleration.
+The GLE Coupe 400 d's six-cylinder diesel is brawny and gets this SUV from 0-62mph in just 5.7 seconds, despite it weighing over two tonnes.
 Choose the GLE Coupe AMG 53 instead and the 3.0-litre twin-turbo petrol is augmented with a small electric motor, covering off the same benchmark in 5.3 seconds.
-Fuel-efficiency for the diesel is just 38mpg, though, so no version of this SUV coupe is cheap to run.
+The GLE 63 S is even faster, taking a scarcely believable three seconds flat to get from 0-62mph.
+Fuel-efficiency for the diesel is just 33.6mpg, though, so if you want a GLE Coupe that's slightly cheaper to run, the GLE 350 de plug-in hybrid is the best option.